Teradata in the Cloud: Advantages and Disadvantages of MPP Database Systems

 Cloud databases are pressuring traditional data warehousing MPP systems.

-MPP database systems employ a shared-nothing architecture, wherein each node possesses its own CPU, main memory, and mass storage device.
+MPP database systems employ a shared-nothing architecture, wherein each node has its own CPU, main memory, and mass storage device.

 Other examples of MPP database systems include Netezza, Amazon Redshift, and Microsoft Azure Synapse Analytics.